-Magnesium oil can be used for self-massage, which improves blood circulation and helps prevent post-stroke complications like contractures.
+Magnesium oil can be used for self-massage, which improves blood circulation and may help prevent post-stroke complications like contractures.
 It’s superior to other massage oils because many people are deficient in magnesium, and magnesium plays a role in neuromuscular function.

 5. Stroke Recovery Vitamins

 6. Pill Box Organizer

 Speaking of medication, where are they going to put all of these new pills?
 A pill box organizer can make a great gift for stroke patients, particularly if they take pills at certain times in the day.
 It’s a particularly great gift for someone that struggles with memory after stroke, since the pill box shows when they’ve taken something or not.